mustachedk/mustache-agillic-android-sdk/docs/AgillicSolutionSetup.md

 In order to configure the SDK in your Android application you will need to reference your Agillic solutionId, apiKey and apiSecret.

-Click "Push and SDK" in the left sidebar to view your staging and production solutionIds.
+Click "Push and SDK" in the left sidebar to view your staging and production solution IDs.

 <img src="resources/setup10.png">

-Click "API" view or create an apiKey and apiSecret.
+Click "API" in the left sidebar to view or create a developer key and secret.

 <img src="resources/setup11.png">